Software Craftsmanship

 Technology complexity affects development velocity and team productivity:

-Complexity Assessment Matrix:
+Complexity Assessment Matrix (2026):

-Technology Learning Curve Operational Complexity Best For
+Technology Learning Curve Operational Complexity AI Tooling Support Best For

-Go Medium Low High-performance services
+Go Medium Low Good High-performance microservices

 Availability of Talent